Hi,

 Rene W. Olsen wrote:

-I don't know what realloc() does, the code looks
+I don't know what realloc() does, the code looks like this

 So I was wonder is its extend or just allocating a new block of memory?